Let’s talk about the power of niching down and how that drives referrals.

 Niching down helps in referrals.

-When you choose a niche, and you’re known for something like Gavin, who’s a world-class PR, and I’m pretty good when it comes to VAs and locals.
-So, any lead you get will always be worthwhile because if Gavin receives a lead for hiring VAs, he’ll send it to me.
-And if I get a lead in PR, I will send it to Gavin.
+When you choose a niche and you’re known for something, let’s say one of my friends is a world-class PR, and I’m pretty good at VAs and locals.
+So, any lead you get will always be worthwhile because if he receives a lead for hiring VAs, he’ll send it to me.
+And if I get a lead in PR, I will send it to him.

 So it is worth talking to any person who is a customer, even if you can’t service them directly, because either they are your client or they become a referral you can give to somebody else.